Structured overviews (PDF, 30 KB)

-The purpose of this activity is to help the learners understand key words and ideas that are needed for learning specific content and to identify relationships between these words and ideas.
+The purpose of this activity is to help learners understand key words and ideas they will need in order to learn and write about specific content and to identify relationships between these words and ideas.

 A structured overview is a hierarchy of key words or concepts that relate to one main idea.
-The main idea is written at the top of the page as a heading and other related ideas are recorded in boxes and connected by lines to the main idea and to each other.
+The main idea is given in the heading at the top of the page and other related ideas are recorded and connected by lines to the main idea and to each other.
 Structured overviews are most useful for information that is hierarchically ordered.

 The teaching points

-- Making, justifying and discussing choices about the relationships between key words and ideas in a text.
+- The learners make, justify and discuss their choices about the relationships between key words and ideas for a topic.

-- A blank version of an overview for learners to use.
+- A blank version of an overview for the learners to use.